shekhar-patil/shekhar-patil.github.io/blog/2025-08-20-google-interview-experience/index.md

 The recruiter asked about my education, experience, projects, the tech I’ve worked with, and the scale of systems I’ve built.
 It was a standard screening call—until they asked:

-"Have you done any competitive programming?"

-At the time, I had solved around 90 problems on LeetCode, mostly Easy and Medium.
-I was honest and asked for a month to prepare before the next step.

-The recruiter asked about my education, experience, projects, the tech I’ve worked with, and the scale of systems I’ve built.
-It was a standard screening call—until they asked:

 **"Have you done any competitive programming?"**

 At the time, I had solved around 90 problems on LeetCode, mostly Easy and Medium.
 I was honest and asked for a month to prepare before the next step.